-- The product should be handled by an experienced and skilled personnel. - The maintenance manual should be delivered to a customer who uses the product. - Make sure the maintenance manual should be stored securely.
+- The product should be handled by an experienced and skilled personnel.
+Read the maintenance manual thoroughly before using the product. - The maintenance manual should be delivered to a customer who uses the product. - Make sure the maintenance manual should be stored securely.